green-api/whatsapp-demo-chatbot-python/README.md

 Demo version of Whatsapp chatbot based on API service [GREEN-API](https://green-api.com/en).
 Using API, the chatbot sends text messages, files, images, music, videos, contacts, geolocation, surveys, requests an avatar, sends links, creates a group with the bot, and quotes a message.

+## Features

+You could build an AI WhatsApp chatbot powered by the OpenAI GPT model and the WhatsApp API by GREEN-API.
+Try our demo, or build your one with [WhatsApp GPT Bot Library for Python](https://github.com/green-api/whatsapp-chatgpt-python).

+- GREEN-API: Just for 12$ and less for one month, or try the free plan
+- Python  3.8 or higher
+- Support various OpenAI models
+- Self-hosting or running locally
+- Don't need WABA

 ## Table of contents
 * [Installation](#installation)
 * [Authorization in GREEN-API](#authorization-in-green-api)